-How to prepare for your solo family holiday abroad (without losing your mind):
+How to prepare for your single parent family holiday abroad (without losing your mind):

 What we all need after the year we have been through is a holiday away with some well-earned rest and relaxation.
 Yet as fun as a holiday can be, preparing a single parent holiday abroad can be a challenge.
 To start with, there are currently so many unknowns, that planning a trip abroad may seem crazy right now.
-Yet, the sooner you start planning your 2021 solo family holiday, the less stressful your trip will ultimately be.
+Yet, the sooner you start planning, the less stressful your trip will ultimately be.
 The best way to keep your stress levels low, is to start preparing your holiday as soon as possible and to use a few tricks to ensure you don’t get overwhelmed at the prospect of travelling on your own with your kids:

 Do your research

 It’s essential to a little research into your destination before and after booking.
-Knowing what to expect in terms of weather, accommodation, things to do locally and budget is essential to plan your holiday, including outfits and footwear.
+Knowing what to expect in terms of weather, accommodation, things to do locally and budget is essential to plan your single parent holiday, including outfits and footwear.
 Aside from the usual holiday gear, you might need clothes to be able to use facilities, such as the fitness room or tennis or multi sports courts, or the nearby horse riding stables or golf course.
 After all, you don’t want to arrive and find you don’t have the right extra gear to pursue one of your favourite activities.

 Travelling on your own with children is stressful, so here is a trick to keep your nerves in check in crowded place: Buy personalised hoodies from Banana Moon Clothing for the whole family in the same bright design with everyone’s name on it.
 This way it’s easy to spot the kids wandering off and getting separated from your little group – whether it’s at busy airports, the train station, the hotel restaurants, etc.

 Check the paperwork